Six reasons to set up an Australian Partnership Agreement?

 Traditionally:

-The four farming blocks are purchased over the last 55 years.
+The four farming blocks have been purchased over the last 55 years.
 This is the name of four separate Family Trusts.
 Each has its own corporate trustee – for asset protection.
-Or the farming lands are purchased in a Unit Trust (with a special type of Unit Trust corporate trustee) if the children are becoming part owners of the farm earlier than their parent’s death.
+Or the farming lands are purchased in a Unit Trust (with a special type of Unit Trust corporate trustee) if the children become part owners of the farm earlier than their parent’s death.
 (We do not recommend that.
 The children get it soon enough when you are dead.
 No point rushing it.)

 Everyone working on the farm, and their spouses, are made partners.
 Or they each form a Family Trust.
 And their Family Trust becomes one of the partners.